The Vineyards... It's Harvest Time

 "They are native to our region and with all the humidity and the heat down here, I think the tough skin protects them from a lot of the fungal diseases," Conner says.
 Because they are easy to grow here, our grounds committee does not need to use any pesticides on our vines.

-Our grapes are typically ready for harvest in late August.
 Unlike bunch grapes, which ripen and are harvested in clusters, muscadine grapes ripen individually over a several-week period in late summer.
 When muscadines are ripe, they remove effortlessly from the vine.
 They have to be harvested by hand so as not to bruise the fruit.
-Known for their thick skins and seeds, that doesn't deter several of our residents from harvesting and canning the muscadines for jelly.
+Known for their thick skins and seeds, that doesn't deter several of our residents from harvesting and canning the muscadines for jelly or even trying to ferment them for a bottle of wine.